Lisa17-10/Lisa17-10.github.io/potm.md

 **Photo of April, 2025**

 <img src="/assets/img/POTM/2025/4.jpg" width="100%"/>
-*<span style="font-size: 0.75em;">'Moth Monday!' photographed by Pratyay: My old friend, White-winged Sphinx, nectaring on Common Vetch.</span>*
+*<span style="font-size: 0.75em;">'Yet another Scissortail fight' photographed by Pratyay: We haven't photographed many scissortails lately, so took a trip out to the lakes and found these guys.</span>*
 <br>
 <br>
 <br>